7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 You can install a single package, such as the {tidyverse} package, as follows:

-If you must install two or more packages, you can do so in a single call
+If you must install two or more packages, you can do so in a single call to the install.packages()

-function; the names of the packages must be
+function; the names of the packages must be provided to the function as follows:

-When you’re installing a package for the first time (which may be needed
+When you’re installing a package for the first time (which may be needed for the other walkthrough chapters, as well), you will need to take these same steps, first.

-a package once, after which you can simply load it using library()
+The good news is that you only need to install a package once, after which you can simply load it using library()

 (as below).

-More on the installation of packages is included in the “Packages” section of Chapter 6.
+More on the installation of packages is included in the Packages section of Chapter 6.

 7.7 Import Data

-This code chunk loads the log-trace data and self-report survey data
+This code chunk loads the log-trace data and self-report survey data from the

-three different times, once for each of the three different datasets.
-We
+times, once for each of the three different datasets.
+We assign each of the

-assign each of the datasets a name using <-
+datasets a name using <-

 .